Heptazhou/Librewolf-Windows/README.md

 * 17gb RAM
 * 50gb storage

-It's mostly a matter of doing once:
+On the commandline, it's mostly a matter of doing once:
 ```
 ## pick build type:
 # cd linux